Curated category

 - GOFAIJohn Haugeland introduced the phrase good old-fashioned artificial intelligence in 1985.
 He published it inside his book titled Artificial Intelligence: The…

-- ReasonReason is the capacity of consciously applying logic by drawing valid conclusions from new or existing information, with the aim of seeking truth.
+- ReasonReason is the capacity to consciously apply logic, drawing valid conclusions from new or existing information with the aim of seeking truth.

 - Stochastic parrotEmily M. Bender and colleagues published a paper in 2021 titled On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?